ts2/ts2/README.md

     - Trains automatically change service when it is over (on drain demo BW01 becomes WB01 when reaching depot)
 * You should see trains run, stop at red signals and at scheduled stations.
-They should depart at the departure time or 30 seconds after the arrival time if the departure time is past (parameter for Drain demo simulation).
+They should depart at the departure time or after some time after the arrival time if the departure time is past.
 * Scoring:
     Each time a train arrives late at a station, stops at the wrong platform or is routed to a wrong direction penalty points are added to the score.

-## File format
-The ts2 files are in fact sqlite3 databases.
-One ts2 file holds all the information for a simulation.
+## Creating new simulations

 Simulations can be created/modified using the editor provided with ts2.

 ## Known bugs
 - Under windows, trains leave display artefacts (red traces) when scrolling the layout.
+These do not affect the game and finally disappear.

 ## Roadmap
 Next version (0.5) will focus on train shunting, joining/dividing, etc.